gayverjr/opencap/README.md

     cmake -DH5PP_DOWNLOAD_METHOD=fetch -DCMAKE_INSTALL_PREFIX=/path/to/install/dir ..

-For Mac users on **MacOS 10.13 High Sierra** or earlier, the Apple Clang provided by XCode **will not work**.
-We suggest installing the latest version of GCC (currently 10.2) from [Homebrew](https://brew.sh/), and then setting proper environment variables for CMake:
+Alternatively, one can install the latest version of GCC from [Homebrew](https://brew.sh/), and then set proper environment variables for CMake:

     # for GCC10 installed by Homebrew